Can Red Light Therapy Treat Vitamin D Deficiency?

 • Cellular energy production (ATP)

-The benefits are real, just completely different from what UVB light does.
+The benefits are real, just completely different from what UVB light does.²

 How Are Red Light Therapy and UVB Light Different for Vitamin D?

 Now that both pathways are clear, the distinction becomes straightforward.
-Red light therapy and UVB light sit in completely different parts of the spectrum and trigger entirely different biological responses.
+RLT and UVB light sit in completely different parts of the spectrum and trigger entirely different biological responses.

-Red light therapy uses visible red and near-infrared wavelengths (about 620-1100 nm) that support cellular repair, energy production, and reduced inflammation.
-UVB light, on the other hand, occupies the much shorter 280-320 nm range — the only band of light capable of activating the chemical reaction in the skin that produces vitamin D.
+Red light therapy uses visible red and near-infrared wavelengths (about 620–1100 nm) that support cellular repair, energy production and reduced inflammation.
+Conversely, UVB light occupies the much shorter 280–320 nm range the only band of light capable of activating the chemical reaction in the skin that produces vitamin D.

 Because they act on different structures, their uses diverge.
-Red light therapy is commonly used for skin rejuvenation, recovery, mood, and sleep support.
-UVB is used for vitamin D deficiency and certain dermatology treatments.
+For instance RLT is commonly used for skin rejuvenation, recovery, mood and sleep support, while UVB is used to treat vitamin D deficiency and certain dermatological conditions.

-Their skin effects also differ: red light doesn’t tan or burn the skin, while UVB can cause tanning or sunburn if overexposed.
-This is why RLT is generally safe for all skin types, while UVB requires careful, controlled use.
+Furthermore, these two have different effects on the skin.
+Whereas: red light doesn’t tan or burn the skin, UVB can cause tanning or sunburn with overexposure.
+This is why RLT is generally safe for all skin types while UVB requires careful, controlled use.

 Scientific Evidence on Red Light Therapy and Vitamin D Production